 Marketers are losing conversions and sales with a bad caller experience and their marketing ROI is paying the price.

 A Crappy Caller Experience is Costing Billions

 Poor customer service is costing companies over $62 billion per year in new business.
-American Express reports that 55% of consumers who intended to make a purchase have backed out because of poor customer service.
+A Customer Service Barometer study jointly conducted by American Express and Ebiquity found that 55% of consumers who intended to make a purchase have backed out because of poor customer service.